|Card Details and Application Link|

 Should you apply?

 Many cards are worth getting for the welcome bonus alone.
-In this case though, if that’s your only interest, you may prefer to sign up for the Delta Gold card since it has a lower annual fee:
+In this case though, if that’s your only interest, you may prefer to apply for the Delta Gold card since it has a lower annual fee:

 If you’re a regular Delta flyer and you value the Delta Platinum card’s annual companion ticket and/or the ability to earn MQMs through spend, then the Platinum card probably makes sense to you.
 On the other hand, you might do even better with an ultra-premium Delta Reserve card.
 See: Delta Reserve complete guide.